 - A CD for the additional 200 designs?
 A USB would have been more helpful to those of us without CD drives!

 - No included embroidery software and the 4″x4″ embroidery area can be small for some projects.
-(I recommend the Brother SE1900 if you’re looking for a 5″x7″ hoop size.
-I upgraded to it after about a year of using the SE625 when I realized I love embroidery and wanted more space!)
+(I recommend the Brother SE1900 if you’re looking for a 5″x7″ hoop size.)

 - Slower maximum speed makes stitching intricate designs take longer, and it’s not as good at handling heavyweight materials as a heavy-duty sewing machine.